How to change DNS on Linux [Step by Step Guide]

 Use resolvconf

-You can install a package called resolvconf to manage the DNS.
+You can install a package called resolvconf to manage the device’s DNS.
 This package acts as a mediator between programs that supply DNS information and applications that use DNS information.

 When this package is installed, it autogenerates DNS settings and overwrites the information in /etc/resolv.conf with its own settings.

-Hence if we change the default DNS settings in this program, our desired DNS settings will be the ones that are written in /etc/resolv.conf every time, hence making it permanent.
+Hence, if we change the default DNS settings in this program, our desired DNS settings will be the ones that are written in /etc/resolv.conf every time, hence making it permanent.

 To install resolvconf: